Skip to main content

 Solidworks Add-in – Download file

 To install the add-in, download the ZIP file, extract its contents to a temporary folder and run the setup.exe file with the Admin rights to ensure the proper registration of all required .dll files.
 The Add-in interface runs within Solidworks as a tab in the side task pane.
+When it is successfully installed the side pane as in Figure The Requirements and Systems Portal SW Add-in in the Task Pane should be available on starting Solidworks.

 The ZIP file is provided in the link below: